nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DASHBOARD_SEARCH.md

 # Searching Animals

-Right now, the list of animals just displays the entire  animals collection currently stored in your application.
+Right now, the list of animals displays the entire animals collection currently stored in your application.
 In this chapter, you are going to be introduced to working with component state, which may be different than the application state or the API state.

 You are going to implement a search feature where you can type in letters into a **`SearchBar`** component, and a sibling **`SearchResults`** component will display any animals that contain the letters you enter in.
 This means that the state of the **`SearchResults`** component will be different than the state of the application or API.
 It could only display 2 animals, whereas there are 20 animals total.